00:00:02 The IIA

 So data limitations, data retention is another principle that a lot of these laws are based off of.

-I know it's a lot, but those are some of the key areas that exist in addition to obviously naturally
+I know it's a lot, but those are some of the key areas that exist in addition to obviously natural.

 data security requirements that we are going to have and good governance policies that every organization needs to have.